semsethy/semsethy/README.md

 Tech stack: **Swift, UIKit, Core Data, Firebase**

 ### 📷 Share Extension for iOS
-An extension to share photos from the photo library directly into the app to create recipes.
+An extension to share Shopping List (ingredients list) from the our app directly into other app(like: Telegram, Messenger, Note).

 ---